12/12/2023 - 4 min read

 After a change in UK law in 2005, the child can also find out the details of the donor when they turn 18.

-Donors must be under 36 – as egg quality deteriorates after this time – and have no history of genetic conditions like haemophilia, Type 1 Diabetes, cystic fibrosis or conditions such as Down's syndrome in at least three generations of their family.
+Donors must be under 35, as egg quality deteriorates after this time, and have no history of genetic conditions like haemophilia, Type 1 Diabetes, cystic fibrosis or conditions such as Down's syndrome in at least three generations of their family.

 They must also be within a healthy BMI and not smoke or drink excessively.

-Helen Mitchinson, the nurse co-ordinator at CARE Bolton, says the intensive process can lead some to drop out but hopes others can see it through.
+Helen Mitchinson, the nurse co-ordinator at Care Fertility Bolton, says the intensive process can lead some to drop out but hopes others can see it through.

-CARE Fertility Manchester Medical Director Philip Lowe thanked all previous donors from across the region for their generosity.
+Care Fertility Manchester's Medical Director Philip Lowe thanked all previous donors from across the region for their generosity.